 Yes, you’ll have to pay some money, but you’ll also get much more in-depth functionality in return.

 Heroic Knowledge Base is one of the most popular premium knowledge base plugins out there.
 It’s used by biggies like Pagely, Crazyegg, and more.
-And while the price might make you balk, you are getting a ton of functionality that goes beyond just listing out articles.
+And while the price might make you balk, you are getting a ton of functionality that goes beyond just listing out articles as well as beautiful designs.

 I’m talking about: